stepmania/stepmania/Docs/Themerdocs/5.1_incompatibilities/NewField.md

 and column that it is in.
 If mods move the field or the column around, the layers move too.

+In general, when picking the draw order for something, put it halfway between the things it should be between.
+That leaves the most space for other things to be added in between it.
+This is why the engine elements are in units of 100, and named variables are provided at the mid points.

-To put the judgment underneath all the notes, but not part of the board, put it at 51.
-Putting the judgment at 351 would put it above all the notes.
-251 would put it above hold bodies, but underneath taps.
+To put the judgment underneath all the notes, but not part of the board, put it at 50.
+Putting the judgment at 350 would put it above all the notes.
+250 would put it above hold bodies, but underneath taps.

+#### ActorProxy
+Drawing the Player or the NewField or a NewFieldColumn with an ActorProxy will bypass some of the draw order logic.
+Things with a draw order less than 0 will not be under other theme elements when an ActorProxy is used.

 ### Judgment/Combo